The Uncanny Similarity of Recurrence and Depth: Matching image classification accuracies

 Across all model families, we observe that adding iterations to recurrent models mimics adding layers to their feed-forward counterparts.
 This result is not intuitive for three reasons.
-First, the trend in classification performance as a function of effective depth is not always monotonic and yet the effects of adding iterations to recurrent models closely match the trends when adding unique layers to feed-forward networks.
+First, the trend in performance as a function of effective depth is not always monotonic and yet the effects of adding iterations to recurrent models closely match the trends when adding unique layers to feed-forward networks.
 Second, adding layers to feed-forward networks greatly increases the number of parameters, while recurrent models experience these same trends without adding any parameters at all.
-On the CIFAR-10 data for example, the recurrent residual networks each contain 12M parameters, and yet models with effective depth of 15 perform almost exactly as well as a 15-layer feed-forward residual network with 31M parameters.
+On the CIFAR-10 dataset, for example, our recurrent residual networks each contain 12M parameters, and yet models with effective depth of 15 perform almost exactly as well as a 15-layer feed-forward residual network with 31M parameters.
 Third, recurrent models do not have distinct filters that are used in early and deep layers.
-Therefore, previous intuition that early filters are tuned for edge detection while later filters are tailored to pick up higher order features cannot apply to the recurrent models \cite{olah2017feature, yosinski2015understanding}.
+Therefore, previous intuition that early filters are tuned for edge detection while later filters are tailored to pick up higher order features cannot apply to the recurrent models \citep{olah2017feature, yosinski2015understanding}.

 In Figure \ref{fig:depth_v_recur_images}, the striking result is how closely the blue and orange markers follow each other.
-For example, on SVHN, we see from the triangular markers that residual networks generally perform better as they get deeper and that recurrent residual models with multiple iterations perform almost exactly as well as their non-recurrent counterparts.
-In the left-most plot, we see that MLP performance as a function of depth is not monotonic, yet we also see the same pattern here as we add iterations to recurrent models as we do when we add distinct layers to non-recurrent networks.
-These experiments show that the ability of the network to perform well on a problem depends on its effective depth, and whether this depth is achieved by iterating a recurrent module or adding distinct layers to the network makes almost no difference.
+For example, on SVHN, we see from the triangular markers that residual networks generally perform better as they get deeper and that recurrent residual models with multiple iterations perform as well as their non-recurrent counterparts.
+On CIFAR-10, we see that MLP performance as a function of depth is not monotonic, yet we also see the same pattern here as we add iterations to recurrent models as we do when we add distinct layers to non-recurrent networks.
+The increasing trend in the ImageNet accuracies, which are matched by the recurrent and feed-forward models, suggests that even deeper models might perform even better.
+In fact, we can train a ResNet-50 and achieve 76.48\% accuracy on the testset.
+While training our recurrent models, which do not have striding or pooling, at that depth is dificult, we can training a ResNet-50 modified so that layers within residual blocks that permit inputs/outputs of the same shape share weights.
+This model is 75.13\% accurate on the testset.
+These experiments show that the effect of added depth in these settings is consistent whether this depth is achieved by iterating a recurrent module or adding distinct layers.